American-Data/takusen-oracle/README.md

 you must also ensure it is correctly set when building your programs.
 If it is not correct, then you are likely to see linker errors.

-For successful building of the library, you should set `Extra-Lib-Dirs` to your Oracle home lib directory.
+For successful building of the library, you should add your Oracle home lib directory to your platform's library search path.
+On Linux and Windows (if using the MinGW linker), you can add the directory to your colon-separated LIBRARY_PATH.

 Oracle gotchas on Windows
 -------------------------